Rental Dwelling Licensing

 - Safe, secure, and sanitary

-- Free from noise, nuisances, or annoyances
+- Free from crimes and criminal activity, noise, nuisances, or annoyances

 - Free from reasonable fears about safety of persons and security of property

 The city is committed to ensuring that homes do not become nuisances or blight to the neighborhood and do not create a disincentive to invest in the community.

 If your rental dwelling is no longer a rental (i.e. it is now owner occupied) or meets one of the exceptions as outlined in Sec.
 30-191 of the Elk River Code of Ordinances, complete and submit an Affidavit of Non-Rental Dwelling.

 Sec.
 30-198, a rental dwelling license is nontransferable and shall automatically terminate within 30 days of closing on the sale of the licensed building unless, within 30 days of said closing, the new owner applies for and is granted a rental dwelling license for said building in accordance with this article.

 If you are the existing owner of a licensed rental dwelling and wish to report a sale, please contact the Rental Dwelling Licensing Division at 763-635-1075 or via email.

 If you are the new owner of a rental dwelling and wish to continue renting the dwelling, you must submit a new application.
 Do not delay in applying for a new license!

 Education is one of the key components of ensuring a successful landlord-tenant-community relationship.
 The city encourages rental dwelling owners to partake in training programs to help minimize risk, mitigate problems, and to keep Elk River a vibrant community.